bettermarks/renovate-config/README.md

 - Disable updates for major node versions and prevent pinning to a specific node version
 - Keep semver ranges in the [`resolutions` field used by yarn](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).
 - Update packages from the `@bettermarks/` scope or that start with `bm-` with higher priority(5) than other dependencies and disable `npm:unpublishSafe`.
 - Update the `typescript` dependency with higher priority(2) than other dependencies and disable `npm:unpublishSafe`.
-Create separate PRs for patch and minor version upgrades, since they introduce breaking changes in minor versions.
+  Create separate PRs for patch and minor and multiple minor version upgrades, since they introduce breaking changes in minor versions.
 - Keep the major version of `@types/jest` in sync with the major version of `jest`.
 - Update packages from the `@types/*` scope with lower priority(-5) than other dependencies and disable `npm:unpublishSafe`.